argoproj/argo-rollouts/docs/features/specification.md

       # down.
 Defaults to nil
       scaleDownDelayRevisionLimit: 2

-      # Adds a delay before scaling down the p preview replicaset if update is
+      # Adds a delay before scaling down the preview replicaset if update is
       # aborted.
-Default is 0, meaning preview replicaset  are not scaled down.
+Default is 0, meaning preview replicaset won't be scaled down.
       AbortScaleDownDelaySeconds: 30

       # Anti Affinity configuration between desired and previous ReplicaSet.